31 Days of Medieval Manuscripts · Italian

 Choir Books

-Choir books are exactly what they sound like – books of musical notation and lyrics meant to be used by church choirs.
+Choir books are exactly what they sound like – books of musical notes and lyrics meant to be used by church choirs.
 Accordingly, they were commissioned and used by religious institutions like churches and monasteries.
-Choir books tend to be fairly large, since their contents have to be easily visible to numerous singers at once.
+Choir books tend to be fairly large, since their contents have to be easily visible to multiple singers at once.
 The page shown above measures 22 5/8″ x 15 7/8″, or more than five times the size of the Hours of Jeanne d’Evreux.

 There are multiple types of possible medieval Christian choir books, and the page shown above comes from an antiphonary, which includes songs to be sung during the daily cycle of prayers (the Divine Office).
 Although the cycle kept by the monks or nuns who would have used this book was much more extensive than that of the lay people who owned books of hours, both types of manuscripts do contain components of the Divine Office.
-Thus, they include related content and are illustrated with similar subject matter.
+Thus, they include somewhat related content and are illustrated with similar subject matter.
 This page depicts the Assumption of the Virgin (when the Virgin Mary went up into Heaven after her death), a popular subject for religious art and illustrations of every variety.
 You can see it in more detail below.

 Assumption of the Virgin from a 14th-century Italian choir book